-This project will improve transportation efficiency and air quality through developing a City of Wichita ITS Signal System Upgrade, which will manage traffic using vehicle detectors on key arterial routes to measure traffic levels.
-This project will study alternatives for implementing coordinated signal systems for the City of Wichita.
-The combination of vehicle detectors and new signal timing plans will help smooth City traffic flow.
-Special signal timing plans will also be developed to address traffic congestion caused by special events venues.

-The City of Wichita Network Surveillance service will also be evaluated as part of this study including traffic detectors, other surveillance equipment, the supporting field equipment, and fixed-point to fixed-point communications to transmit the collected data back to the Wichita Traffic Operations Center.
-The derived data can be used locally such as when traffic detectors are connected directly to a signal control system or remotely (e.g., when a CCTV system sends data back to the Wichita Traffic Operations Center).
-The data generated by this service enables traffic managers to monitor traffic and road conditions, identify and verify incidents, detect faults in indicator operations, and collect census data for traffic strategy development and long range planning.
-The collected data can also be analyzed and made available to users in the Wichita Regional ITS Architecture.

-The City of Wichita Surface Street Control service will also be evaluated during this study potentially providing the central control and monitoring equipment, communication links, and the signal control equipment that support local surface street control and/or arterial traffic management for the City of Wichita.
-A range of traffic signal control systems are represented by this service ranging from fixed-schedule control systems to fully traffic responsive systems that dynamically adjust control plans and strategies based on current traffic conditions and priority requests.
+Category: Scope of Project: Travel and Traffic This project will improve transportation efficiency and air quality Management through developing a City of Wichita ITS Signal System Upgrade, g which will manage traffic using vehicle detectors on key arterial Project Title: routes to measure traffic levels.
+This project will study alternatives 5 City of Wichita ITS Signal for implementing coordinated signal systems for the City of System Upgrade Study Wichita.
+The combination of vehicle detectors and new signal Project timing plans will help smooth City traffic flow.
+Special signal timing plans will also be developed to address traffic congestion Time Frame: caused by special events venues.
+Near Term The City of Wichita Network Surveillance service will also be Duration: evaluated as part of this study including traffic detectors, other 1 year surveillance equipment, the supporting field equipment, and fixedi year point to fixed-point communications to transmit the collected data Project Cost: Project Cost: back to the Wichita Traffic Operations Center.
+The derived data Capital: 500K can be used locally such as when traffic detectors are connected directly to a signal control system or remotely (e.g., when a CCTV Stakeholders: system sends data back to the Wichita Traffic Operations Center).
+City of Wichita The data generated by this service enables traffic managers to Sedgwick County monitor traffic and road conditions, identify and verify incidents, KDOT detect faults in indicator operations, and collect census data for traffic strategy development and long range planning.
+The collected data can also be analyzed and made available to users in Project Dependencies: the Wichita Regional ITS Architecture.
+None. the withinta Regional ITS Architecture.
+INOILE.
+The City of Wichita Surface Street Control service will also be Expected Benefits: evaluated during this study potentially providing the central Improved control and monitoring equipment, communication links, and the Transportation signal control equipment that support local surface street control efficiency and air and/or arterial traffic management for the City of Wichita.
+A quality range of traffic signal control systems are represented by this • Efficient signal timing service ranging from fixed-schedule control systems to fully traffic plan responsive systems that dynamically adjust control plans and More effective traffic strategies based on current traffic conditions and priority requests. and incident requests. management Reduced Delay Market Packages to Consider: Network Surveillance Surface Street Control Traffic Information Dissemination Traffic Incident Management System